Isaac Ng Jun Fellowship for Emerging Translators – Call for Applications by 5 May 2023

 - A one-page statement of significance outlining the reasons why you have selected this text to propose.
 We are flexible and open to your own interpretation of why the text you propose is relevant to be considered art-related.
 What is its significance for readers and researchers interested in modern and contemporary art of Southeast Asia?
 What historical and/or methodological and/or stylistic insights does it offer?
 How will readers and researchers working in Southeast Asia benefit from having access to this text in English?
 Your statement of significance should address these questions.

 - A CV of no more than two pages, including a list of previously published translations, if any.

 - A sample of your translation and/or writing, of either published or unpublished material.

-Successful applicants must complete the translation within a period of six months, and will consult regularly with their mentors and/or the Editorial Collective during this process.
-Fifty per cent of the grant will be paid upon commencement of the translation, with the remainder to be paid upon submission of a completed draft, deemed publishable by the journal’s Editorial Collective.
+The terms of the Fellowship are as follows: Successful applicants must complete the translation within a period of 12 months, and will consult regularly with their mentors and/or the editorial collective during this process.
+Fifty per cent of the grant will be paid upon commencement of the translation, with the remainder to be paid upon submission of a completed draft, deemed publishable by the journal’s editorial collective.
 Texts deemed suitable for publication will appear in Southeast of Now in print and online.